 - Next, make a balsamic reduction.
 Pour the balsamic vinegar into a small saucepan and place it over medium-low heat.
 Bring to a strong simmer and cook to reduce by at least half, until you have a thick syrup.

-- Just before serving, drizzle the balsamic reduction and olive oil over the salad, toss, and season to taste with salt and pepper.
+- Just before serving the Watermelon Feta Basil Salad, drizzle the balsamic reduction and olive oil over the salad, toss, and season to taste with salt and pepper.

 (More detailed instructions are in the recipe card below.)